An econo-environmental history of Chicago

 The result?
 "Geography no longer mattered very much except as a problem in management," Cronon writes, "The cattle might still graze amid forgotten buffalo wallows in central Montana, and the hogs might still devour their feedlot corn in Iowa, but from the corporate point of view they could just as well have been anywhere else."

-What did matter was not where Chicago was in relation to exploitable natural resources were but where it was in relation to the means of exploitation.
-The ecology of money was as vital as the ecology of nature to Chicago's expansion, according to Cronon.
-The reason Chicago became the Gateway City to the West instead of, say, St. Louis was because Chicago stood at the terminus of a chain of canals and railroads (and business relationships) that connected it to the banks and boardrooms of New York and Europe.
-St. Louis meanwhile—though better placed in other respects—was dependent in its crucial early years on a river that led south to New Orleans and the southern hemisphere.
+What did matter was not where Chicago was in relation to exploitable natural resources but where it was in relation to the means of financing the exploitation.
+The ecology of money thus was as vital as the ecology of nature to Chicago's expansion, according to Cronon.
+The reason Chicago became the Gateway City to the West instead of, say, St. Louis was because Chicago stood at the terminus of a chain of canals and railroads (and business relationships) that connected it to the banks and boardrooms of New York and London.
+St. Louis meanwhile—though better placed in other respects—was dependent in its crucial early years on a river that led south to New Orleans and the southern hemisphere—mere outposts of world capitalism, not its capitals.

 * * *

-Chicago didn't just loot the countryside, it transformed it.
+Chicago didn't just loot the countryside of the middle third of the country, it transformed it.
 Cronon explains that the relationship between city and country is reciprocal, at least in economic terms.
 In the process of taking wealth from its rural hinterland, Chicago made new wealth possible by providing a market for what could be harvested there.

 The familiar resentment expressed toward Chicago by small‑town Midwest finds its explanation in this highly unequal partnership.
-Downstaters resented (often with reason) the control that the city's bankers and grain traders and butchers held over them, but perhaps overlooked the fact that without those markets they would be backwaters—as, sadly, many of them are becoming again today.
+Downstate Illinoisans resented (often with reason) the control that the city's bankers and grain traders and butchers held over them, but they perhaps overlooked the fact that without those markets they would be backwaters—as, sadly, many of them are becoming again today.

-As Chicago reorganizes its economy to these new realities, it—or rather the metropolitan agglomeration of which it is the enfeebled heart—is again drawing people and jobs from its hinterland.
-So concentrated have population and wealth become in the northeast corner of Illinois that the state's demographics are geographically unbalanced in a way not seen since the 1820s when virtually every Illinoisan who didn't wear animal skins lived south of Vandalia.
+As today's Chicago reorganizes its economy to fit these new realities, it—or rather the metropolitan agglomeration of which it is the enfeebled heart—it is again drawing people and jobs from its hinterland.
+So concentrated have population and wealth become in the northeast corner of Illinois that the state's demographics are geographically unbalanced in a way not seen since the 1820s, when virtually every Illinoisan who didn't wear animal skins lived south of Vandalia.

 For example, there is no reason for the Japanese to send their money to Schaumburg to buy cellular phones, the way New York once sent its money to Chicago to buy beef, except that Schaumburg is the place where the smart people are who know how to design them.
 Similarly, Chicago's auto plants now compete with Japanese plants—built in cornfields in McLean County.
 This most remarkable of 19th century frontier cities now functions in a world in which every place is its frontier. ●